 London is a city of culture and arts.
 One can enjoy several museums and galleries, take in world renowned theater performances, or watch the street theater in Covent Garden.
 Along with New York and Tokyo, London is one of the three most important hubs of the global economy and, within Westminster itself, lies the Houses of Parliament—the seat of British Government.

-Semester courses are catered to business students however, most majors within the college of management should be able to find applicable courses.
 Students will take 4 modules (classes) during a semester at Westminster however it is suggested to have 7-8 courses approved by your advisor in case a class is canceled, has a conflicting schedule or becomes filled.
 Below you will find links to the module offerings.
 Students on exchange are only allowed to take 3 modules.
 Students attending Westminster who are not on exchange, can pick from any of the modules offered and can take up to 4 modules.